- Roadmap for reform

 - experiences of crises or past unresolved trauma that prevent following through with service provision expectations

-- over servicing, leading the family to feel overwhelmed by service provider expectations, or experiences of service fatigue from the involvement of multiple services
+- over servicing, leading the child, young person or family to feel overwhelmed by service provider expectations, roles, or experiences of service fatigue from the involvement of multiple services.

-As practitioners we must acknowledge the historical and ongoing impact of colonisation, dispossession, genocide, forced removal policies (Stolen Generations) and practices such as segregation, assimilation and racism on Aboriginal communities.
-The resulting intergenerational and complex trauma continues to impact Aboriginal individuals, families and communities.
-Distrust and fear of agencies, particularly mainstream government agencies are directly linked to these harmful policies and practices.
-These experiences may cause an Aboriginal client to be reluctant to engage with a support service for fear of statutory intervention.
-With this knowledge assertive engagement can be adapted in culturally responsive ways for Aboriginal children and families.
+CFSS service sector acknowledges the historical and ongoing impact of colonisation, dispossession, genocide, forced removal policies (Stolen Generations) and practices such as segregation, assimilation, and racism on Aboriginal communities.
+The resulting intergenerational and complex trauma continues to impact Aboriginal children, families, and communities.
+Distrust and fear of agencies, particularly mainstream government agencies are strongly linked to these harmful policies and practices and continue to impact.
+These experiences may cause an Aboriginal child or family member to be reluctant to engage for fear of child removal.
+With this knowledge assertive engagement must be adapted in culturally responsive ways for Aboriginal children and their families.

-Practitioners should ensure transparency early in the process (first meeting) regarding information sharing, confidentiality and obtaining consents wherever possible and practical to do so.
+Practitioners must ensure transparency early in the process (first meeting) regarding information sharing, confidentiality and obtaining consents to access information from other services wherever possible and practical to do so.

 Some Aboriginal families may have different communication styles.
-It is important to enquire about these communication styles when commencing engagement with a family.
-If you are speaking with an Aboriginal person whose first language is not English, it is also important to seek advice about appropriate communication protocols.
-A practitioner may need an interpreter to ensure that language barriers do not compromise the quality of service.
+It is important to enquire about these communication styles when commencing engagement.
+If you are speaking with an Aboriginal person whose first language is not English, seek advice about appropriate communication protocols.

-Aboriginal families must be supported to self-determine solutions that enhance the safety of their children within cultural practices, inclusive of Aboriginal family led decision making and collective parenting practices.
-True partnership with Aboriginal families will ensure that solutions are family led and sustainable.
+Sustainable change for Aboriginal children and families occurs best when self-determination in solutions which support the safety of children within cultural practices, is inclusive of Aboriginal family led decision making and collective parenting practices.
+True partnership with Aboriginal families will ensure that solutions are child and family led.

 Culturally and Linguistically Diverse children and families

-When working with culturally and linguistically diverse clients, refugees and new arrivals, it is important that practitioners have an understanding of how the migration experience and settlement process may impact on their engagement with services.
-Some of the barriers to engagement may include:
+When working with culturally and linguistically diverse clients, refugees, or new arrivals, information regarding the migration experience and settlement process can impact on a child and family's willingness to engage with services.
+Some barriers to engagement may include: